An Anaheim police officer did not use excessive force when he shot and killed an unarmed resident in 2012, a federal jury found Thursday.

 The verdict, reached after just two hours of deliberation, capped a week-long civil trial over the shooting of Manuel Diaz in the Anna Drive neighborhood.

-On the afternoon of July 21, 2012, officer Nick Bellannack shot Diaz in the back of the head and buttocks while chasing him through an alleyway.
+On the afternoon of July 21, 2012, officer Nick Bennallack shot Diaz in the back of the head and buttocks while chasing him through an alleyway.

 The lawsuit was filed by Diaz’s mother, Genevieve Huizar, who said officers violated her son’s constitutional rights.

-The city argued that Bellannack had a reasonable fear for his life, saying the neighborhood was dangerous and Diaz was starting to turn towards officers.
+The city argued that Bennallack had a reasonable fear for his life, saying the neighborhood was dangerous and Diaz was starting to turn towards officers.

 Huizar’s attorneys, meanwhile, argued that the city dramatically overhyped the neighborhood’s danger and that Diaz posed no reasonable threat.